baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

 #### Sample Input/Output
 Sample input from [here](https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_files/ic_customized_workflow/input.jpg).
-Sample output from [here](https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_files/ic_customized_workflow/result_with_path.jpg) (Note: you will need to open result in Photoshop Desktop application so that you will see the path in path panel)
+Sample output from [here](https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_files/ic_customized_workflow/result_with_path.jpg) (Note: you will need to open result in Photoshop Desktop application so that you will see the path in path panel).

 #### Instructions